Khan/snippets/README.md

 in the top navbar and then "Create a project."

 You will then need a name for your AppEngine project.
-Let's suppose you call it `mycompany-snippets`.
-You must then set the project by running `gcloud config set project mycompany-snippets` from the snippets directory.
-You can then deploy with
+Let's suppose you call it `mycompany-snippets`, you can then deploy with

 ```
-make deploy
+make deploy APP=mycompany-snippets
 ```

 Your app will then be available at `mycompany-snippets.appspot.com`.